How to get your art noticed online

 So how can you get noticed in an art community site?
 We will introduce you to five crucial tips.

-1. Don’t be a critic!
-Support your fellow artists.
+1. Support your fellow artists and comment

-2. Post consistently
+2. Post as consistently as you can

 No artist becomes famous through a single piece of work.
 Only by posting regularly and steadily can you gain supportive followers and likes.